Staigue Fort, Sneem. County Kerry c. 300 -400 a. d.

-Staigue Fort is a NATIONAL MONUMENT that dates from the late iron age (approx 300 – 400 a.d).
-It’s name ‘Caiseal Stéig’ translates to ‘the fort of the steps’ or possibly ‘the windy fort’.
-It is located in a spectacular location a few miles up a mountain pass valley near the village of Sneem on the Ring of Kerry and commands incredible sweeping views out across Kenmare Bay to the distant peaks of the Miskish Mountains.
+Staigue Fort in Irish translates to ‘the fort of the steps’ or possibly ‘the windy fort’.
+It is located in a spectacular location a few miles up a mountain pass valley near the village of Sneem on the Ring of Kerry.
+It commands incredible sweeping views out across Kenmare Bay to the distant peaks of the Miskish Mountains.
 It was probably built as a defensive stronghold for a local chieftain with a diameter of 90 feet, walls of 18 feet and a 20 foot ditch.
 This was a considerable feat of engineering as it was built without mortar, using undressed stones.
-The lintelled doorway leads to an elaborate network of stairways, terraces and corbelled cells within the walls.
-It ranks with Grianán of Ailigh in County Donegal and Dun Aengus on the Aran Islands as one of the three most important early forts in Ireland.
-Staigue Fort is also attracting the attention of star gazers as this area in southwest Kerry has recently been accredited as an International Dark-Sky Gold Tier Reserve.
+The linteled doorway leads to an elaborate network of stairways, terraces and corbelled cells within the walls.
+It ranks along side Grianán of Aileach in County Donegal and Dun Aengus on the Aran Islands as one of our country’s great prehistoric forts.
+The fort is also attracting the attention of star gazers as this area in southwest Kerry has recently been accredited as an International Dark-Sky Gold Tier Reserve.
 This is only one of three places on the globe to get the award and the only one in the northern hemisphere – the other 2 being Namibia and New Zealand.